 Instructions for Authors

-- Page 1 must include a title, name and surname of author (authors), an affiliation of author (authors), an abstract (maximum of 120 words) and selected keywords.
+- Page 1 must include a title, name and surname of author (authors), an affiliation of author (authors) with ORCID number, an abstract (maximum of 120 words) and selected keywords;

-- Standard type (12-point font, double-spaced, Times New Roman, 1.0 inch margins) should be used throughout.
+- Standard type (12-point font, single-spaced, Times New Roman, 1.0 inch margins) should be used throughout;

-- All illustrations should be marked in the text and sent as separated files.
+- All appendices and endnotes should be placed in the end of the text and sent as separated files;

 - the article should not exceed 40 000 characters (including spaces);

 - a report, a review should not exceed 15 000 characters;